pr1m0x/STARTUP-CALENDAR/README.md

 ## What is the Startup-Calendar about?

-The Startup-Calendar is a plattform to share and participate startup Events like hackathons, convetions, etc.
+The startup calendar is a platform for sharing and participating in startup events such as hackathons, conventions, etc.